 More than most people try.
 At a credit union or community bank, bringing a competing offer to the table and asking for a better rate works more often than you'd expect.
 Online lenders are more algorithm-driven, but adjusting the loan term to change the payment structure is usually on the table.
 Origination fees are sometimes negotiable for borrowers with strong profiles.
 The worst outcome of asking is a no.

-A personal loan gives you the full $4,000 upfront as a lump sum, with a fixed repayment schedule and a known payoff date.
-A personal line of credit lets you draw up to $4,000 as needed, pay it down, and draw again.
+A personal loan gives you the full amount upfront as a lump sum, with a fixed repayment schedule and a known payoff date.
+A personal line of credit lets you draw up to the full sum as needed, pay it down, and draw again.
 Interest accrues only on what you've actually drawn.
 For a single defined expense, the loan is cleaner and usually cheaper.
 For something with unpredictable or ongoing costs, like a multi-phase home repair, a line of credit gives you more flexibility.
 Lines of credit often carry variable rates and higher APRs than fixed installment loans, so the flexibility comes at a cost.

 Request the adverse action notice.
 Under ECOA (Equal Credit Opportunity Act), lenders are required to send one, and it specifies the exact reason for the denial.